oceanprotocol-archive/dev-ocean/doc/sla.md

 ```

-We can drive the method ID `baz(uint32, bool)` by calculating the `Keccak-256` of the function then
+We can drive the fingerprint of `baz(uint32, bool)` by calculating the `Keccak-256` of the function then
 get the first 4 bytes of  hash `0xcdcd77c0992ec5bbfc459984220f8c45084cc24d9b6efed1fae540db8de801d2`of the ASCII form of the signature: `0xcdcd77c0`.
 This what we need to add as a fingerprint for the function.
 For more information, check out the
 [Solidity - ABI Function Selectors](https://solidity.readthedocs.io/en/develop/abi-spec.html#abi-function-selector)

 ### Controller-Storage Pattern

-The controller-storage pattern also know as (Interface, Controller, and Storage ICS Pattern) is used as design pattern
+The controller-storage pattern (also know as Interface, Controller, and Storage or ICS Pattern) is used as a design pattern
 in solidity contracts in order to reduce the complexity of the contracts design.

 ![controller-storage design pattern](img/SLA_Storage_ControlPattern.png)